-- Objective 1 The School District's internal controls over the expenditure of Local Funds were designed and operated in accordance with the requirements. - Objective 2 The School District's internal controls over the receipt of Local Funds were designed and operated in accordance with the requirements. - Objective 3 The School District's real estate taxes were approved and calculated in accordance with the requirements. - Objective 4 The School's District's tuition tax funds were calculated and spent in accordance with the requirements.
+Objective 1 - The School District's internal controls over the expenditure of Local Funds were designed and operated in accordance with the requirements with the exception of one vendor's services that were not procured in accordance with the State's purchasing and procurement requirements.

+Objective 2 - The School District's internal controls over the receipt of Local Funds were designed and operated in accordance with the requirements.

+Objective 3 - The School District's real estate taxes were approved and calculated in accordance with the requirements.

+Objective 4 - The School District's tuition tax funds were calculated and spent in accordance with the requirements.